ruben-david-roy/Voxa-Web-Docs/README.md

-# 🌐 Voxa: Language Translation API
+# 🌐 Voxa: A Language Translation API

 Welcome to the Voxa Web Translation API!
 Easily translate text between different languages using a simple HTTP request.